GnomedDev/epaper-simplyplural-badge/README.md

 - [x] Text -> Image on device
 - [x] Fetch text from SimplyPlural API
 - [x] Do HTTPS and JSON on device, instead of relying on proxy
+- [ ] Add more information to screen, instead of just name

 ## Licensing